djtulan/nunchuk64/README.md

 ## Layout and PCB
 The whole KiCad project is provided inside subfolder ["hardware"](./hardware).
 Please feel free to order your own PCBs, Gerber files are here ["gerber"](./hardware/nunchuk64/gerber).
-I would be pleased about a small donation
+I would be pleased about a small donation: [PAYPAL.ME](https://www.paypal.me/RobertGrasboeck)

 ## 3D Picture
 ![3d Picture](nunchuk64.png)